St Neots Quads: Public events

 St Bartholomew's Hospital in London held a children's fun event in July 1939.
 As well as funfair entertainments, and some gruesome medical exhibits, the St Neots Quads made an appearance on 5 July 1939.

 When they were 21 years old, an event was staged in Grosvenor House in London at which they and three other sets of quadruplets took part.
 The other quads were 8, 8, and 6 years old respectively.
 Ann Miles cut an elaborate cake which her mother had baked.
 The event was portrayed in a Pathé newsreel as the Miles Quads' birthday party, but it was obviously a media stunt.

 Sponsorship and newsreel appearances

 Soon after the birth, the babies moved to Cow & Gate 'Frailac', a formula milk, followed by Cow & Gate Half-cream Milk, and this began a longstanding connection with the Cow & Gate Company.
 The company supported the Miles Quads for many years, and when the family moved to a new home at 27 New Street, St Neots, Cow & Gate gave financial assistance toward making a nursery there, as well as providing baby milk and weaning foods, and giving them birthday presents.
 When they reached 21 years of age in 1956, in those days considered reaching adulthood, Cow & Gate paid for a grand 21st birthday party.
 The Quads appeared in many Cow & Gate advertising campaigns, and the income this provided helped Mr and Mrs Miles with the expense.

-Numerous newsreel sequences are available including: